New Moon (The Men album): Release

+Reception

-ReceptionNew Moon has received mostly positive reviews, though initial critical reaction to the album was more mixed compared to the band's previous album Open Your Heart.
-On Metacritic, the album has a score of 76 out of 100, indicating "Generally favorable reviews."
+New Moon has received mostly positive reviews, though initial critical reaction to the album was more mixed compared to the band's previous album Open Your Heart.
+On Metacritic, the album has a score of 76 out of 100, indicating "generally favorable reviews".

 Jason Heller of The A.V.
 Club gave the album a grade of B+, writing "For now, though, New Moon stands as it is: a homey, gut-warming batch of tunes that erratically juggle nostalgia, craft, and ass-kicking abandon."
-Consequence of Sound's Dan Caffrey praised the album's more accessible sound, writing "Sacrificing recklessness is different from sacrificing passion, and New Moon cements The Men as one of the most exciting rock acts today, no matter who they’re listening to or, most importantly, who they’re redefining."
+Consequence of Sound's Dan Caffrey praised the album's more accessible sound, writing "Sacrificing recklessness is different from sacrificing passion, and New Moon cements The Men as one of the most exciting rock acts today, no matter who they're listening to or, most importantly, who they're redefining."
 Gregory Heaney of Allmusic also wrote positively of the album's sound, writing "While on the surface it's easy to see New Moon simply as a band softening its approach, the melodic evolution feels more and more like the Men are trying to separate themselves from an ever-growing sea of second-wave noise rock bands, willingly abandoning a burgeoning trend before they're forever anchored to it.
 Luckily, the Men have enough versatility that they'll hopefully be paddling on long after the ship has sunk."
-In another positive review, Sputnikmusic's Adam Downer wrote "New Moon is simply a more casual affair by The Men, a perfectly passable rock record by a band with the talent to pull that off and without the anxiety that you’ll want to pay attention."
-Matt Messana of Popmatters described New Moon as "one of those excellent albums that’s going to divide opinion, especially among long-standing fans of the band."
+In another positive review, Sputnikmusic's Adam Downer wrote "New Moon is simply a more casual affair by The Men, a perfectly passable rock record by a band with the talent to pull that off and without the anxiety that you'll want to pay attention."
+Matt Messana of Popmatters described New Moon as "one of those excellent albums that's going to divide opinion, especially among long-standing fans of the band."

-Robert Leedham of Drowned in Sound, on the other hand, described New Moon as "an infuriating collection of songs," writing "its complete disregard towards any sort of structure or cohesion is so overpowering, you’ll be baffled how the Brooklyn-based five piece cobbled their fourth record together at all."
+Robert Leedham of Drowned in Sound, on the other hand, described New Moon as "an infuriating collection of songs", writing "its complete disregard towards any sort of structure or cohesion is so overpowering, you'll be baffled how the Brooklyn-based five piece cobbled their fourth record together at all."
 Slant Magazine's Jordan Mainzer also criticized the album's lack of focus, writing "this lack of a sensible sequence strips New Moon of the convergence, endurance, and catharsis that characterizes the Men's best work.
 Four albums in four years is an impressive feat, but the band has prioritized quantity over quality."